charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 <p class="table-caption">Odds to cast or [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] based on whether we play [[Explore]] or [[Farseek]], and whether we cut a [[Lightning Bolt]] for a 26th land.
 Half of games are simulated on the play, the other half on the draw.
 All values ±0.5%.</p>

-We also play 26 lands, rather than the tried-and-true 25.
-The 26th land gives us an extra few percentage points to make [[Primeval Titan]] on T3, and it's a good topdeck in games that go long.
-Goldfishing can't tell us if that's better or worse than a third [[Lightning Bolt]] (or [[Anger of the Gods:Anger]], or [[Relic of Progenitus:Relic]], or whatever), but our experience tells us that two slots of interaction is plenty.
+I also play 26 lands, rather than the tried-and-true 25.
+The 26th land gives an extra few percentage points to make [[Primeval Titan]] on T3, and it's a good topdeck in games that go long.
+Goldfishing can't tell us if that's better or worse than a third [[Lightning Bolt]] (or [[Anger of the Gods:Anger]], or [[Relic of Progenitus:Relic]], or whatever), but my experience suggests that two slots of interaction is plenty.

-Once in a while, we steal a win by zapping [[Goblin Electromancer]] or [[Devoted Druid]], but [[Lightning Bolt]] is far more likely to be useless or unnecessary.
-We're not trying to stabilize the board or deplete our opponent's resources.
-We win by doing unfair things quickly and consistently -- and [[Lightning Bolt]] doesn't help with that.
+Once in a while, [[Lightning Bolt]] steals a win by zapping [[Goblin Electromancer]] or [[Devoted Druid]], but it's far more likely to be useless or unnecessary.
+Titan Breach isn't trying to stabilize the board or deplete our opponent's resources.
+It wins by doing unfair things quickly and consistently -- and [[Lightning Bolt]] doesn't help with that.

 ## The Model

 In Frank Karsten's models, he spells out explicitly how the computer should [mulligan](https://www.channelfireball.com/articles/powerful-mox-amber-brews-in-modern-and-standard/) and [sequence its plays](https://www.channelfireball.com/articles/how-reliable-is-hollow-one/).
-We haven't got the patience (or credibility) for that, so we use brute force.
-Every time our model has a choice between multiple plays, it makes that many copies of the game state and tries them all.
+I haven't got the patience (or credibility) for that, so my model uses brute force.
+Every time it has a choice between multiple plays, it makes that many copies of the game state and tries them all.

 The computer makes thousands of copies of each hand.
 Each copy is played differently, and most of those plays are awful.
 For example, one copy passes its first turn without playing a land.
 Another exiles [[Simian Spirit Guide]] right away, even if there's nothing to cast with it.
 The upside of this approach is that it can determine with 100% accuracy whether a hand can produce a T3 [[Primeval Titan]].